Online Learning | FAQ

 As always, we are deeply committed to a quality classroom experience, and are working closely with instructors and your peers as we learn together.

 Great question!
-There are several different ways to test your system:
+There are a couple different ways to test your system:

 Join Zoom’s Test Meeting.
 Click here, then click the blue “Join” button to enter a test meeting.